Menu

 A self-employed dental practitioner working at a practice without being an owner should opt for standard insurance protection.

 Dental owners who typically own a practice through a limited company may want to consider dentist income protection for company directors.
-It differs from standard income protection insurance as it takes into account dividends and salaries paid through the limited company.

 Protect Your Income Today.
 No Obligation To Purchase.
 Dentist Income Protection